 The case pitted property rights against federal conservation measures.
 The frog, found only in four locations in southern Mississippi, also previously inhabited Louisiana and Alabama.

-The second case, to be argued after the frog dispute, involved the scope of a federal law that outlaws discrimination on the basis of age.
+The second case involved the scope of a federal law that outlaws discrimination on the basis of age.

-Before beginning to hear their first arguments of the term, the justices issued a list of cases it was accepting and rejecting.
+Before hearing their first arguments, the justices issued a list of cases they were accepting and rejecting.
 Among them, they rejected Bill Cosby's bid to avoid a defamation lawsuit brought by a well-known former model, Janice Dickinson, who said the comedian sought to destroy her reputation after she publicly accused him of rape.

-Kennedy's retirement left the court ideologically deadlocked with four conservatives and four liberals, awaiting the outcome of the Kavanaugh battle.
-Trump nominated the conservative federal appeals court judge in July.
+Trump nominated conservative federal appeals court judge Kavanaugh in July.
 The FBI investigation, ordered by Trump on Friday under pressure from moderates in his own party, is due to last no more than a week.

 (Reporting by Andrew Chung; Additional reporting by Lawrence Hurley; Editing by Will Dunham)